DigitalGlobe/geoio/README.rst

 procesing, meta data handling, shapefile intersection/extraction, and retrieval of statistical information.
-Specific attention has been paid to accessing DigitalGlobe data and meta data, but the same facilities in this module can be used to access non-DigitalGlobe data or to build specificalized processing and meta-data handling for other satellite platforms.
+Specific attention has been paid to accessing DigitalGlobe data and meta data, but the same facilities in this module can be used to access non-DigitalGlobe data or to build custom processing and meta-data handling for other satellite platforms.

 Installation